jwsturges1/Brown-vs-Green/README.md

 ## Gif Section

+Does anyone check these?
+Email me the gif so I know!
+I claim no rights to the gif file posted

 ![Does anyone check these?
 Email me the gif so I know!
 I claim no rights to the gif file posted](food-chain-ocean.gif)